mohalnassery/HR-Management-System/notes.md

 in offences we will do this:
-- it will list all offences for the employee
+- it will list all offences for the employee with status (table view) > we can cancel the offence too
 - option to add offence:
     - Ref No.
     - Entered On